-Learning to play Bossa, Choro, and Samba can be a wonderful gateway for increasing versatility in classical musicians.
+Learning to play Bossa, Choro, and Samba can be a gateway to increasing versatility in classical musicians.

-Brazilian music is infectious music to play and listen to.
-If you have any doubt, check out this Samba from the opening scene in the Disney movie, Rio.
+Brazilian music is infectious.
+Check out this Samba from the opening scene in the Disney movie, Rio:

 Here’s a video of a solo I took on the Brazilian song “Tristeza”.

 This tutorial offers strategies to assimilate Bossa and Samba on bowed strings:

 Members of the Creative Strings Academy receive full access to the course.
 Subscribe for a free trial to the Academy to access everything.

 There’s often a gateway style that leads some classical musicians to check out music beyond their training.
 For me the gateway was rock music that primed the pump to modern jazz, R and B, free improvisation, composition, arranging, and more.